 Rule of Law

-The Slovenian parliamentary system divides power between the legislative, executive and judicial branches, providing for a system of checks and balances.
-Independent courts and the Constitutional Court provide judicial review of legislation and administrative actions.
+Slovenia’s parliamentary system divides authority among the legislative, executive and judicial branches, providing checks and balances.
+Independent courts and the Constitutional Court ensure judicial review of legislation and administrative actions.

 Separation of powers